j3k0/cordova-plugin-purchase/doc/api.md

  - `product.state` - Current state the product is in (see [life-cycle](#life-cycle) below).
 Should be one of the defined [product states](#product-states)
  - `product.title` - Localized name or short description
  - `product.description` - Localized longer description
+ - `product.priceMicros` - Localized price, in micro-units.
+Available only on Android
  - `product.price` - Localized price, with currency symbol
  - `product.currency` - Currency code (optionaly)
  - `product.loaded` - Product has been loaded from server, however it can still be either `valid` or not